tidepool-org/datica-policies-jamdocs/docs/policies.md

 ## Compliance

 Violations of this standard and its procedures by employees may result in disciplinary action, up to and including termination of employment.
 Violation of this standard and procedures by others, including business associates and workforce members may result in termination of the relationship and/or associated privileges.
 Violation may also result in civil and criminal penalties as determined by federal and state laws and regulations.
-Datica reserves the right to notify law enforcement authorities of any unlawful activity and to cooperate in any investigation of such activity.
+Tidepool reserves the right to notify law enforcement authorities of any unlawful activity and to cooperate in any investigation of such activity.

-Datica does not consider conduct in violation of this policy to be within a workforce member’s, business associate’s, or partner’s course and scope of employment or partnership, or the direct consequence of the discharge of the employee’s or partner’s duties.
-Accordingly, to the extent permitted by law, Datica reserves the right not to defend or pay any damages awarded against employees or partners that result from violation of this policy.
+Tidepool does not consider conduct in violation of this policy to be within a workforce member’s, business associate’s, or partner’s course and scope of employment or partnership, or the direct consequence of the discharge of the employee’s or partner’s duties.
+Accordingly, to the extent permitted by law, Tidepool reserves the right not to defend or pay any damages awarded against employees or partners that result from violation of this policy.

 If an employee, workforce member, business associate, or partner believes he or she has been requested to undertake an activity which he or she believes is in violation of this policy, he or she must provide a written or verbal complaint to the Human Resources Manager or any manager as soon as possible.